Bossington, Hampshire

 Bossington is a village and civil parish in the Test Valley district of Hampshire, England.
 According to the 2001 census it had a population of 41.
 The village is located by the River Test, and is about 7 miles north of Romsey.

+History

+The deserted medieval village of Bossington was destroyed in 1829.

+The Church of St James was Grade II listed on the 29th May 1957.
+Bossington House was Grade II listed on the 7th February 1986.

-Bossington is a popular area for nature walks and wildlife viewing.
+Today Bossington is a popular area for nature walks and wildlife viewing.